Day 1: Bilateral Meetings

 Day 3: Questionnaire Design/ WP III

 The third day of the workshop, November 29th, 2015, was devoted to WP III “Development and Implementation of the Quantitative Large-scaled Youth Surveys in Azerbaijan, Georgia and Tajikistan”.
-In each workshop session Michael Gebel presented specific topics related to the draft version of the questionnaire.
+In each workshop session, Prof. Dr. Michael Gebel presented specific topics related to the draft version of the questionnaire.

-These discussions revealed the importance of having national experts from each country adapt the questionnaire.
+These discussions revealed the importance of having national experts from each country to adapt the questionnaire.

 Public Lecture at the Baku State University and Meeting with Azeri Youth (30 November 2015)